abetoluwani/abetoluwani/README.md

 # Hi there 👋

 I'm Abe Toluwani, a tech enthusiast who thrives on the thrill of playing with computer stuff.
-I speak the language of computers fluently, including Python, Perl, PHP, Bash, C, C++, Dart, and Flutter.
+I speak the language of computers fluently, including Python,Bash, C, C++, Dart, and Flutter.
 It's like magic, but with a keyboard.

 ## Skills & Specialties

-- 🌐 Web Enthusiast: Expert in web application hacking, reconnaissance, scanning, and enumeration for a holistic understanding of target systems.
+- 🌐 Web: Web application hacking, reconnaissance, scanning, and enumeration for a holistic understanding of target systems.
+- 🌐 App : App Development with Flutter and Dart
 - 🌐 Network Ninja: Testing networks and wireless systems for vulnerabilities, making the digital world a safer space.
 - 🚀 Scripting Sorcerer: Crafting special scripts to make computers perform tasks automatically.